AJ Bell London Triathlon – my first ever triathlon relay

 It was interesting to see the wide range of abilities when it came to the swimmers.
 There were some amazingly quick people, some competent swimmers and a few who had perhaps over-estimated their ability or were really challenging themselves.
-I know what it’s like to be one of the worst swimmers, but I really felt for those people at the back as not only had they been lapped by the best people in their wave, but I knew that they would also be lapped by a mass of swimmers from the next wave, which must be quite intimidating.
+I know what it’s like to be one of the worst swimmers.
+I really felt for those people at the back.
+Not only had they been lapped by the best people in their wave, but they would also be lapped by a mass of swimmers from the next wave, which must be quite intimidating.

 I liked the swim buoys, which were huge AJ Bell piggy banks.
 They also had the advantage of being enormous, so the sighting was probably quite easy.
 Also there was a rope with a line of yellow buoys marking out the main course, so it would have been possible for swimmers to follow it.